Competitive balance is a reality starting this fall for the Ohio High School Athletic Association.

 If giving all its members the ability to compete for state titles has become the prime focus of OHSAA, high school sports in this state are in deep trouble.

-There's a growing list of the obstacles to getting kids to play high school sports.
+There's a growing list of obstacles to getting kids to play high school sports.
 Pay-to-participate fees, devices and video games, mounting academic pressure and teenage jobs are just a short list.

 Shouldn't the OHSAA be trying to help its members increase participation at the bottom end of the high school sports system rather than focusing on the top?